cortexapps/cortex-plugins/plugins/github-issues/README.md

 This means that the plugin did not find a GitHub repository defined as described [here](https://docs.cortex.io/docs/reference/integrations/github#catalog-descriptor).

-### Getting a generic error message

-If you are getting a generic "Oops!
-There was a runtime error" message, you may want to look the browser's console and track where the plugin is breaking down based on which `console.log` output is displayed in the console.

-One issue observed during testing was that if your Personal Access Token does not have access to private repos it will cause this behavior.
-If you are getting this behavior against a private repo, try it against a service that has a public repo defined to verify if this is the issue.

 # Setting up your dev environment